remicrobe/express-basic-skeleton/README.md

 ### Image Storage

 Images are stored locally based on the `.env` file configuration.
 Ensure the storage folder path is correctly set.

+## 🚀 GitHub Actions Workflow
+You can use the provided GitHub Actions workflow to connect to your server via SSH and execute commands.
+This is useful for deploying your application or running remote commands automatically.

 ## 🤝 Contributing